 It is important to say “no” when something comes up that you’re not mentally prepared for.
 Don’t feel like you have to attend local activities or social gatherings if you’re not up for it.

 Start Your Own Traditions

 Setting traditions is key to any enjoyable holiday season when it comes to avoiding depression.
 Whether it’s time with family or vacationing to a new destination, do something that is meaningful to you every year.

 Few things are better at getting your mind off yourself than by volunteering to help others.
 Seek out opportunities where you can serve at soup kitchens, fundraisers, gift drives, or by simply helping a loved one.

 Getting out and enjoying nature are good for the soul and for your mental health.
 Many people avoid seasonal depression around the holidays by going on walks, visiting local parks, or even camping out.

 Even people struggling with seasonal depression can benefit from getting help from professional treatment.
-If you’re managing seasonal affective disorder, consider reaching out to the team at Orange County Behavioral Health.
+If you’re managing seasonal affective disorder, consider reaching out to the team at OC Specialty Health & Hospitals.
 We offer the top depression treatment for people struggling at any time of the year.

 Give us a call at 949-900-8426 or 877-467-2223 to learn more.